Stealth7777/OfficeDocs-SharePoint/SharePoint/SharePointOnline/portal-health.md

 ---

 # Creating and launching a healthy SharePoint portal

-A portal is a SharePoint site where your default landing page(s) for your company is created.
-Large organizations can have several portals.
-If you expect more than 20% of your users within your organization to access the page, you should consider that a portal page.

-This shouldn't be confused with a team site your department uses to collaborate and share documents within your team.
+A portal is a SharePoint site on your intranet that has a large number of site viewers who consume content on the site.
+Large organizations can have several portals, for example a company portal and an HR portal.
+Typically portals have relatively few people who create and author the site and it’s content, and have many more people who read and consume the content.

 ## Guidance